 What are the classes like?
 When do they meet?

 The program offers classes in reading, writing, and math to ensure students have the skills and knowledge they need to succeed in their credit-level courses.
-Classes meet for 12 weeks each semester, M-TH, 6:00-9:00 p.m. at the Eastview Campus, and typically we have 15-20 students per class.
+Classes meet for 12 weeks each semester at the Highland Campus; DAY classes meet M-TH, 10:00 a.m.--1:00 p.m.
+NIGHT classes meet 6:00-9:00 p.m., and typically we have 15-20 students per class.
 Our teachers employ many different teaching methodologies to ensure all students learn and feel comfortable in the classroom.
 Students can expect group and individual learning, projects, lectures, in-class essays, and study groups.
 Students are encouraged to asked questions and participate in class.

 Do you have classes at all ACC campuses?

-No. Right now our program is only available at the Eastview Campus, but stay tuned!
-We are hoping to offer classes at other campuses soon.
+No. Right now our program is only available at the Highland Campus, but stay tuned!

 Do you offer any tutoring or help with study skills?